MattRoger/pokemonRPS/README.md

-# pokemon FGW :fire: :leaves: :ocean:
+# Pokemon FGW :fire: :leaves: :ocean:
 A Rock Paper Scissors JavaScript Game with a pokemon theme